42-AI/bootcamp_machine-learning/day02/ex10/Interlude.md

 ### The training set, the test set, and the happy data scientist
 To avoid overfitting, you should **always** evaluate your model on new data.
-To do so, now and forever you must allways divide your dataset in two parts: one for the training, and one for the evaluation of your model.
+To do so, now and forever you must always divide your dataset in two parts: one for the training, and one for the evaluation of your model.